sandiiarov/microfrontends/README.md

 This package builds all extenals packages (React, React-dom, Components, etc).

-Then those packages is shared between SPAs via SystemJS `packagemap.json`.
+Then those packages is shared between SPAs via `packagemap.json`.